John Floyd (Georgia politician): Battle of Calebee Creek

+The war’s near ending

 At the close of the war (1814-1815), Floyd was sent to defend Savannah against the presumed British attack.
 Because coastal Georgia plantations were defenseless against invaders he requested that his family temporarily move to Savannah.
 Thus, he was not in charge of the Ft.
 Patrick defenses when British raiders led by Capt.
 George Cockburn captured it in January 1815, sacked St. Mary's and raided coastal plantations.

 Political career

 General John Floyd was one of three men appointed to survey the Georgia-Florida line.
 He was chairman of the committee who reported the survey results to the Executive Committee in Washington, D.C.
 Floyd supported former General Andrew Jackson and was one of the presidential electors for US President in 1829.
 While still a United States Congressman that March, Floyd attended the President Jackson's inauguration.

 A slaveholder and firm believer in slavery, Floyd helped found and a lead the States Rights Party of Georgia.
 For several years he served as a Justice of Inferior Court of Camden County.

 From 1820 to 1826, Floyd represented Camden County in the Georgia House of Representatives.
 From March 4, 1827, to March 3, 1829, he served as a member of the United States House of Representatives.